mendix/docs/content/best-practices/architecture/integration/integration-use-cases.md

 Process integration is the most common integration type in most enterprises.
 As soon as a business process spans more than one app, there is usually some level of process integration needed.
 For example, when an end-user submits an order in an ordering system, it should go to a fulfilment system and maybe after that to finance.
 And of course you will want to also inform the customer.

 Process integration involves the integration of transactional data over multiple apps or microservices.
-This is common type of integration has several flavors:
+This common type of integration has several flavors:

 * **Business events**  – some work finishes in one app, and the next app should be notified to start the next steps of the process
 * **Workflow integration** – a user works in one app and then continues the same process in another app (in some cases this will require the worked-on data to be transferred to the next app)